 There’s a reason Atul Gawande’s Checklist Manifesto is so popular: It works.
+(Alexey Vermeulen backed this idea up in this episode.)
 Before each race, we like to have a written-out schedule of events, from the night before to post-race with times for packet pickup, pre-ride, race start and more written down.
 We also have a packing list that we’ve made for running/triathlon/MTB/CX/gravel events that we check off before we head out.
 The packing list should have everything from gear to race to cleaning stuff (more on that in a sec) to post-race clothing to food/water to bike tools if needed.
 This is where the ‘being prepared’ comes in: It’s definitely not pro to be trying to borrow water or a multi-tool from someone!
 (This sounds like a lot of work, but once you create these once, they’re super easy to tweak for each event.)

 Start with a big gear bag